-Written permission has been secured to use the facility for meetings and live fire exercises of this 4-H club.
+- 1. A contract has been secured for facility use for meetings/live fire exercises of this 4-H club.

-Name:
+- o Name:

-Address:
+- o Address:

-Phone:
+- o Phone:

-Contact Person:
+- Contact Person:

-Responsibility for the following items has been determined:
+- 2. Responsibility for the following items has been determined:

-Drinking water:
+- Drinking water:

-Evacuation of the site in an emergency:
+- Evacuation of the site in an emergency:

-Fire extinguishers:
+- Fire extinguishers:

-Garbage collection and removal:
+- Garbage collection and removal:

-Toilet facilities and maintenance:
+- o Toilet facilities and maintenance:

-Telephone/Emergency communications:
+- Telephone/Emergency communications:

-Utility (electricity, gas, water, telephone, sewage) Emergency shut down locations and procedures
+- Utility (electricity, gas, water, telephone, sewage):

+- Emergency shut down locations and procedures:
-SITE HAZARDS

-A safety inspection of the range will be completed before the club meets for the first time each year and throughout the year as needed.
+SITE HAZARDS: A safety inspection of the range will be completed before the club meets for the first time each year and throughout the year as needed.
 Safety procedures (signage, berms, and safety lines) will be reviewed with the site owner.
-All hazards, both natural and man-made, will be identified and eliminated or reduced.
+All hazards, both natural and human, will be identified and eliminated or reduced.

-TRANSPORTATION

-Club leaders and parents will follow county and state guidelines when volunteers provide transportation to 4-H club members as part of a 4-H club activity.
+TRANSPORTATION: Club leaders and parents will follow county and state guidelines when traveling.
+Contact your county 4-H staff person for details.